 Arrive by ferry at the port of San Sebastian from Los Cristianos, Tenerife.
 Your hotel is located approx 15 minutes by foot or a short taxi journey (approx Euros 5).

-Accommodation: For two nights, we use a 3 star hotel situated in the centre of San Sebastian.
+Accommodation: Hotel Torre del Conde is our 3 star hotel and is situated in the centre of San Sebastian on a bed & breakfast basis.
 Dinner can be taken in one of the many restaurants in town.
 There are two beaches within easy reach on foot.
-The ferry port is a fifteen-minute walk away.
 Or upgrade and stay in the Parador hotel.

 This is a straightforward walk climbing along the coastal cliffs above San Sebastian, before undulating along high above the seaside to drop down to the quiet bay at Playa de la Guanches.
 There may not be anyone here so you may have the place all to yourselves, there is a real sense of remoteness.
 There is a tiny cottage on the beach with a little walkway heading to the beach.
 Swimming is a possibility, but beware if the sea is high or if it is rough.